GoogleCloudPlatform/cloud-builders/docker/README.md

 ## Older Versions

-Since Docker CLI changes may not be backward-compatible, we provide tagged versions of this builder for these previously-supported versions:
+Since Docker CLI changes may not be backward-compatible, tagged versions of this builder remain available for several previously-supported versions:

 *   `gcr.io/cloud-builders/docker:18.06.1`
 *   `gcr.io/cloud-builders/docker:18.09.0`